 - Early in The Superior Foes of Spider-Man, Boomerang figures out that the gangster Hammerhead menacing him is actually disguised Chameleon, because Chameleon!Hammerhead was talking in a stereotypical gangster accent, and while that is Hammerhead's signature trait, the real Hammerhead had actually dropped the quirk at that point.

 - This is what pings Lois Lane into realizing the Cyborg Superman isn't the real Superman in the "Reign Of The Supermen" arc of The Death of Superman - he casually mentions to Superboy that he wished he had better control of his powers when he was his age.
-Lois remembers that Superman didn't get his powers until he was an adult.
+Lois remembers that Superman didn't get his powers until he was an adult (in that continuity).

 - Paperinik New Adventures